wassimbj/wassimbj.github.io/_blogs/full-text-search-in-postgres.md

 So searching with `LIKE 'Apple%'` will only match `Apple` or `Apples`, whereas `ILIKE 'Apple%'` will match all case variations like `apples`, `APPLE`, etc.

-But arabic does not have letters, so it has no effect.
+But arabic does not have cases, so it has no effect.

 However, it can be very slow when you have a large dataset.